ashleeeeyy/mrt-routing-parser/readme.md

 Quick little script to read MRT (RFC6396) BGP route dumps and extract AS prefix announcements, and peering relationships

+This script is a precursor to a RFC-compliant full parser

 Data is then stored in a NoSQL database due to the relatively simple structure of the data and the speed NoSQL database engines provide